nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 The strategy used to replace an existing transaction in the tx-pool with a higher fee one is known as Replace-By-Fee (RBF).
 This was first introduced by Bitcoin in [BIP 125](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki).

 To use RBF to replace an existing transaction in the tx-pool with a new one, the new transaction must share at least one input with the old transaction and include a sufficiently high RBF fee.
 (RBF fees are outlined below.)
 All other inputs and outputs in the transaction can be different.
-The new transaction will replace the old transaction in the tx-pool, and the old transaction will be removed from tx-pool with status "Rejected".
+The new transaction will replace the old transaction in the tx-pool, and the old transaction and its descendents will be removed from tx-pool with status "Rejected".

 ## Why Use RBF?